 CEO & Founder of Chestnut Mortgage.
 NMLS #2687968. · Oct 22, 2025

 When the Federal Reserve cuts interest rates, homebuyers and homeowners naturally expect mortgage rates to follow suit immediately.
 However, history tells a more nuanced story.
-The Federal Reserve’s recent rate cut by 50 basis points marks a pivotal moment for the mortgage market (Fortune).
+The Federal Reserve’s rate cuts in 2024 and 2025 marked a pivotal shift for the mortgage market (Fortune).
 Understanding how mortgage rates have behaved in the 12 weeks following previous Fed cuts provides crucial insights for timing your next purchase or refinance decision.

-The relationship between Fed policy and mortgage rates isn’t as straightforward as many assume.
+The relationship between Fed policy and mortgage rates is not as straightforward as many assume.
 While the Federal Reserve’s actions can influence the interest rates lenders offer on mortgage loans, impacting how much one can borrow and the monthly mortgage payment, the transmission mechanism involves multiple variables (Right By You Mortgage).
-This comprehensive analysis examines seven cutting cycles from 1990 to 2025, revealing patterns that can guide your mortgage strategy through December 2025 and beyond.
+This comprehensive analysis examines seven cutting cycles from 1990 to 2026, revealing patterns that can guide your mortgage strategy today and beyond.

 For borrowers navigating this environment, understanding how mortgage rates work becomes essential.
-A stellar credit score (think 740+) and a 20% down payment snag lower rates, while loan type matters too - fixed rates stay steady, while adjustable ones fluctuate (Chestnut Mortgage).
+A stellar credit score (think 740+) and a 20% down payment help secure lower rates, while loan type matters too - fixed rates stay steady, while adjustable ones fluctuate (Chestnut Mortgage).

 Analyzing mortgage rate behavior across seven distinct Fed cutting cycles reveals fascinating patterns that challenge conventional wisdom.
-Here’s what the data shows for the 12 weeks following the first rate cut in each cycle:
+Here is what the data shows for the 12 weeks following the first rate cut in each cycle:

 Across these seven cycles, several consistent patterns emerge that can inform current expectations: